Quick and easy Christmas table decorations we can make cheaply are gold dust when we’re drowning in the chaos of Christmas prep.

 Christmas Tin Vases

-Brighten your Christmas table with nothing more than red & white chrysanthemums and a few pieces of evergreen foliage popped in a colourful old tin can.
+You can brighten your Christmas table with nothing more than red & white chrysanthemums and a few pieces of evergreen foliage popped in a colourful old tin.

 Bowl Of Christmas Baubles

-A bowl of baubles in the middle of the Christmas table may not be original but it still makes a brilliant cheap, quick and easy Christmas centrepiece that will take just a few minutes to look lovely.
+A bowl of baubles in the middle of the Christmas table makes a brilliant cheap, quick and easy Christmas centrepiece that takes just a few minutes to look lovely.

 Use bright contrasting colours against clean white plates for a modern Christmas look or chose gold and silver for a more luxury feel.